public final class ApiSource

 public static API getAPI()

-when used remotely
+API.run() is called.null when used remotely

-prior to calling initRemoteAPI
+prior to calling initRemoteAPI.initRemoteAPI(java.lang.String, int),

-public static void initRemoteAPI(java.lang.String host, int port)
+API.run()public static void initRemoteAPI(java.lang.String host,

 Calling this method informs the factory that it should provide a